Rohit-Yadav-47/RAG_UI/README.md

 # RAG Assistant

+The backend code for the context fusion RAG system is not public as i have publised a paper on it. so share the UI code with GROQ llm

 https://rag-ui-eight.vercel.app/

 A modern React-based chat application powered by Groq AI that enables intelligent document analysis and conversation.